albismart/client-api/README.md

 ```
 1. PHP 5.4> running server with
 2. PHP Extensions: json, snmp, mysql, mysql-pdo
-3. MySQL if you are planing to use <a href="https://freeradius.org/">freeradius</a>
+3. MySQL if you are planing to use https://freeradius.org
 4. DHCP server in case you have one you can install our API inside that actual running server.
-5. [`OMAPI`](https://en.wikipedia.org/wiki/OMAPI) and OMSHELL in order to manage the DHCP Hosts on the fly.
+5. ([OMAPI](https://en.wikipedia.org/wiki/OMAPI)) and OMSHELL in order to manage the DHCP Hosts on the fly.
 ```

 ### Installing